duhboto/MetamorphicGuard/README.md

 CLI arguments still override config values when provided.

+Configuration files are validated via a Pydantic schema; malformed values (e.g. negative `n`, unknown dispatchers) raise actionable CLI errors before a run starts.
+The optional `policy_version` propagates into reports/metadata, making it easy to track changes to guard rails across deployments.

 ### Monitors & Alerts

 Monitors provide higher-order statistical invariants beyond per-test properties.
-Enable them via `--monitor latency` to capture latency distributions and flag regressions, or specify multiple monitors as needed.
+Enable them via `--monitor latency` to capture latency distributions and flag regressions, add `--monitor fairness` to track per-group success deltas, or `--monitor resource:metric=cpu_ms,alert_ratio=1.3` to watch resource budgets.
 Monitor output is written under the `monitors` key in the JSON report and surfaced in the optional HTML report.
-Custom monitors can be supplied programmatically via the Python API.
+Combine monitors by repeating `--monitor …` on the CLI or programmatically via the Python API.

+Alerts can be pushed to downstream systems by wiring `--alert-webhook https://hooks.example.dev/guard`.
+The payload contains the flattened monitor alerts together with run metadata (task, decision, run_id) for correlation.

 ## Implementation Requirements